dharthtiw2207/3dd-Portfolio/README.md

 # Demo
 Live site : https://3dd-portfolio.vercel.app/

+# Key Features

+* 3D Web Development: Utilizing React 3fiber and Three.js for immersive 3D rendering.
+* Tailwind CSS Styling: Crafting a visually appealing and responsive design with Tailwind CSS.
+* Service Offerings: Explore a range of tailored services, from full-stack development to UI/UX design.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.